We get this question a lot.

 We do have a simple answer, but before we give you this answer you need to understand what is SBA first.

 Schools across South Africa (private or public) needs to follow CAPS.
 CAPS has different rules for each term and grade.
 For example:

 Gr.
 7 – 9

 75% Test / Exam and 25% SBA.

 (Gr.
-12 however does have Trial Exams – September exams set by the Department only and also difference from province to province)
+12 however does have Trial Exams – September exams set by the Department only and may be different from province to province)

-In term 1, 2 and 4 all school must write standardised tests/exams. – This is what we have on Best Education
+In term 1, 2 and four all school must write standardised tests/exams. – available on Best Education.

-Now the difference with Term 3 is there are no guidelines on what can or should be asked.
-This is the only term a teacher / educator will set tests (not exams) for learners.
-Only thing teachers may ask is what they have done in class work or in languages and Maths it will be all work covered as it is broad.
+The difference with Term 3 is there are no guidelines on what can or should be tested.
+It is the only term a teacher/educator will set tests (not exams) for learners.
+The only thing teachers may ask is what they have done in class work or in languages and Maths it will be all work covered as it is broad.
 We suggest you work with ANA papers, all previous terms language and Maths papers.

 In simple terms, all papers will be different except if you get a teacher who copied a previous exam.
-Mostly all from past papers from our site.
+Mostly all from past exam papers from Best Education.